Standard Motor Company: Leyland Motors

 The Standard-Triumph company was eventually bought in 1960 by Leyland Motors which paid £20 million and the last Standard, an Ensign Deluxe, was produced in the UK in May 1963, when the final Vanguard models were replaced by the Triumph 2000 model.
-Triumph continued when Leyland became British Leyland Motor Corporation (later BL) in 1968.
+Triumph continued when Leyland became British Leyland Motor Corporation (later BL) in 1968 after merger with British Motor Holdings (Austin, Morris etc).
 The Standard brand was ended on 17 August 1970 when a sudden announcement said that henceforth the company was to be known as the Triumph Motor Company.
 The Standard name has been unused in Europe since then and the Triumph or Rover Triumph BL subsidiary used the former Standard engineering and production facilities at Canley in Coventry until the plant was closed in 1980.

 BMW

 BMW acquired the Standard and Triumph brands following its purchase of BL's successor Rover Group in 1994.
 When most of Rover was sold in 2000, BMW kept the Standard brand along with Triumph, Mini and Riley.
 The management of British Motor Heritage, gained the rights to the Standard Brand upon their management purchase of this company from BMW in 2001.

 There was talk of a possible revival of the Standard name by MG Rover for its importation of the Tata Indica.
 However, for reasons relating to the ownership of the brand by BMW, the car was finally launched as the Rover CityRover.